Do you wake up with puffy eyes, too?

-Lymph is a fluid that circulates through our body’s lymphatic system, picking up all kinds of unwanted stuff, like bacteria and fats.
-Then, it gets rid of them, so they won’t cause infections and other nasty problems.
-But, sometimes, this lymph gets stuck and starts to build up.
+Lymph is a fluid that circulates through your body’s lymphatic system.
+On its journey, it picks up all kinds of unwanted stuff (think bacteria and fats) and gets rid of it so it won’t cause infections or anything nasty.
+Problem is, sometimes, this lymph gets stuck and starts to build up.
 Hello, puffiness!

 Usually, gently massaging the eye area is enough to get the circulation going again.
 I pick up a bit of eye cream (because, why not go the extra mile and hydrate skin, too, while you’re at it?), and start from the outer corner, moving inwards.
 This movement follows the natural direction of the lymph flow.
-Doing the opposite, from the inner to the outer corner, just doesn’t work as well.
+Going in the opposite direction just doesn’t work!

-Puffiness is often blamed on lack of sleep.
-That’s definitely a contributing factor, but a very small one.
-What really causes puffiness is the position you sleep in.
-Sleeping flat or on your belly can cause lymph buildup, and we all know by now where that leads, right?
+Are you blaming puffiness on lack of sleep?
+That plays a part – a very small one.
+What really causes puffy eyes is the position you sleep in.
+Sleeping flat or on your belly cause lymph buildup.
+You know where that leads, right?

-If you like to sleep on your back or tummy, don’t worry.
-You won’t need to change your habit.
-Just get an extra pillow.
-Sleeping with your head up will help the lymph flow as it should.
+If you sleep on your belly, stop right now!
+Do you like to sleep on your back or tummy?
+Keep doing it.
+But get an extra pillow.
+Sleeping with your head up helps the lymph flow as it should.